Previous Part << >> Next Part

 He got up and walked off, leaving Lena twisting her face so much it ached a little.
 "Eeew, I didn't need that image."

 They passed the previous act, the cutesy boyband, talking to another group.
-One of them Lena recognised as the guy she argued with later, staring while shaking his head, she stared icily back.
+One of them Lena recognised as the guy she argued with, staring while shaking his head, she stared icily back.

 The other members of Virus didn't notice this until felt someone behind looking at her.
 She peered over her shoulder, catching the lead singer of the same group turning her attention back to her own band.